 - a.
-Facilitates Permit Validation at the DFMWR Equipment Resource Center, Uchee Creek Country Store and Recreational Shooting Complex. - b.
+Facilitates Permit Validation at the DFMWREquipment Resource Center, Uchee Creek Country Store and Recreational Shooting Complex. - b.
 Ensures that only those individuals allowed to hunt and fish on the installation have their permits and access passes validated. - c.
 Ensures hunters provide proof of completion of an approved Hunter Education Course. - d.
-Maintains map cases at the DFMWR Outdoor Recreation Equipment Resource Center, Building 1707, Gillespie Street; the Recreational Shooting Complex: and Uchee Creek Army Campground and Marina.
-Posts Hunting and Fishing Information Sheets at those locations up to three days in the future. - e.
 Ensures that updated 1:50,000-scale Fort Benning Hunting and Fishing Maps are available for review or purchase upon request.